Jake1Egelberg/RNAseq/zREADME.txt

 1) Install R (ideally version 4.0.0) and R Studio

-2) Install the BiocManager, stringr, and RColorBrewer packages

-3) Use BiocManager to install the Rsubread,edgeR, limma, Glimma, gplots, org.Mm.eg.db, org.Hs.eg.db, fgsea, and reactome.db.
-See http://bioconductor.org/packages
+2) Install the BiocManager, stringr, gplots, and RColorBrewer packages.
+Use BiocManager to install the Rsubread, edgeR, limma, Glimma,  org.Mm.eg.db, org.Hs.eg.db, fgsea, and reactome.db; see http://bioconductor.org/packages.
+For package installation, can run the 0PACKAGE_INSTALLATION.bat file in the "scripts" subfolder.

-4) Download this RNAseq folder onto your hardrive (filepath = "D:") and rename folder to "RNAseq" (remove version identifiers)
+3) Download this RNAseq folder onto your hardrive (filepath = "D:") and rename folder to "RNAseq" (remove version identifiers)

-5) Configure filepaths in R. Open all three .R scripts in the "scripts" subfolder in R Studio and ensure that the filepath at the top of each script matches where this "RNAseq" folder is saved.
+4) Configure filepaths in R. Open all three .R scripts in the "scripts" subfolder in R Studio and ensure that the filepath at the top of each script matches where this "RNAseq" folder is saved.

-6) Configure the .bat files in this "RNAseq" folder.
+5) Configure the .bat files in this "RNAseq" folder.
 Ensure that .bat opens the version of R installed on your computer and correctly references where your R scripts are saved.

 ------------------------------------------------------------